prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

 You might think here that the [Logical Or operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR) (`||`) would also have done the same thing.
 Well in that case I hope you haven't forgotten the truthy and falsy hell of JavaScript that we just covered.
 Since this operator would return the right hand side operand for all falsy values and can cause hard to debug errors as mentioned in the previous section.

-> Since these methods were recently released with [ECMAScript 2020 spec](https://auth0.com/blog/javascript-whats-new-es2020/) browser compatibility for these methods is still in the preliminary stages and only the modern browsers support it right now.
+{% callout %}
->
+Since these methods were recently released with [ECMAScript 2020 spec](https://auth0.com/blog/javascript-whats-new-es2020/) browser compatibility for these methods is still in the preliminary stages and only the modern browsers support it right now.

-> But don't worry most setups we use to compile our apps have already got us covered.
+But don't worry most setups we use to compile our apps have already got us covered.
 If you're using TypeScript ≥ 3.7 then [these methods are supported out of the box](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html).

->
+Else if you're using a typical Webpack + babel setup then you can include the [`@babel/plugin-proposal-optional-chaining`](https://babeljs.io/docs/en/babel-plugin-proposal-optional-chaining) and [`@babel/plugin-proposal-nullish-coalescing-operator`](https://babeljs.io/docs/en/babel-plugin-proposal-nullish-coalescing-operator) plugins in your babel config to support these methods.
-> Else if you're using a typical Webpack + babel setup then you can include the [`@babel/plugin-proposal-optional-chaining`](https://babeljs.io/docs/en/babel-plugin-proposal-optional-chaining) and [`@babel/plugin-proposal-nullish-coalescing-operator`](https://babeljs.io/docs/en/babel-plugin-proposal-nullish-coalescing-operator) plugins in your babel config to support these methods.
+{% endcallout %}